odicforcesounds/The-Challenge/docs/README.md

 5. [Youtube](./yt/README.md)  content must be extracted and included in site.
 New domain? ???.odicforcesounds.com .. if website content is in Portuguese, then videos can be included in art.domain (static)
 6. The propose of using Angular was to learn JavaScript.
 Monkey didn't learn any JavaScript but how to include pages in routes.
 Monkey should improve v.domain, while Monkey can try to build a pure vanilla-javascript from scratch.
     - Monkey knows God of Web is [JSON](https://odicforcesounds.bandcamp.com/track/mr-json)
-    - Extract Youtube Videos IDs (from playlist - organized)
+    - Extract Youtube Videos IDs (from playlist - organized) or use API callbacks
-    - Extract Bandcamp Music Tracks IDs (from each album)
+    - Extract Bandcamp Music Tracks IDs (from each album) or use API callbacks
     - Images can have their own repository or elsewhere..
     - wrap all into a big big static JS Object{[] , []}